2-Year University of Illinois study shows +10.5 bu/ac average increase corn omission plot tests

 Sible explains that the study design can be compared to assessing an athlete’s impact on a sports team’s performance: how one player can improve the team as a whole, and how much is lost when that player is benched.

-The results were clear, and positive: Envita created an 11-12 bushel increase when added to the standard system.
-And on the flip side, the crops experienced a 4-8 bushel decrease when Envita was removed from the intensive protocol.
+The results were clear, and positive: Over 2 years, Envita created an average 10.5 bushel increase when removed from the enhanced system.
 The intensive system set a high yield potential early in the season, and not including the season-long N supply from Envita meant the kernels did not achieve the crop’s potential.

 Sible is continuing his studies with additional trials in the coming season.
 He is curious to further highlight the potential of N-fixing bacteria on corn beyond yield.
 We’re excited to see his results!